 and their smoke points

-This is an excerpt from Chapter 6, and covers our 6 Healthy Diet Tenets.
+This is an excerpt from Chapter Six of Man on Top, which covers our 6 Healthy Diet Tenets.

-Wait, what could we spell with “Man on Top?”
-Not much, looks like.
-Too bad.
+Wait, what if we could spell something marketable with the title, “Man on Top?”

 Anyway, onto dietary fat, which is, by and large, your friend.